Bealby/Milestone-Project-2/README.md

 ---

+The aim of this website is to provide an insight into my Papa's life, Jack Fairfield, during his time in the second world war.
+During the war years Jack Fairfield wrote a journal about his time as a soldier serving under the Royal Army Ordinance Corp.
+The website will aim to entice a curiosity into Jack Fairfield's life and the desire to learn more.

-The aim of this website is to provide a descriptive activity about my Papa, Jack Fairfield war years.
-The website will be mainly for family and friends who have been very keen to learn more about Jack Fairfield's life during the war years.
+The website will be mainly for family and friends who have been very keen to learn more about Jack Fairfield's life.
+However as the website expands this interest can be expanded to Military Musuems

 ## DEMO